-We are expert of achromatic spherical and cylindrical lenses manufacturing and master of achromatic lens design helps minimize spherical aberrations. we help customers with material selection advice for cemented elements before production, analyze potential production risks, and carefully assess the cementing precision definition of the prints.
+With over a decade of production experience, we have significantly improved our achromatic spherical and cylindrical lenses manufacturing.
+From the beginning stage during evaluation, we help customers with material selection for cemented elements, thoroughly analyze potential production risks, and assess the cementing precision definition of the prints.

-We are able to provide flint and crown glasses bonding solution with meniscus elements edged on an optical edging device with precise wedge control, also we are specialized in doublet and triplet with calcium fluoride lenses involved, which need special adhesive treatment for great durability.
+We are able to provide flint and crown glasses bonding solution with meniscus elements edged on optical edging device with precision wedge control.
+Our production team is also specialized in doublet and triplet fabrication with calcium fluoride (CaF2) lenses, which require special adhesive treatment for extended durability.

-Our bonding operators carefully pair the individual lenses regarding radius (power), center thickness to ensure even adhesive thickness and precise CT control for the high precision requirement.
-We utilize UV curing / cold bonding techniques on different glass materials which enable operators eliminating center deviation on upgraded centering station.
+Our bonding operators carefully pair the individual lenses regarding radius (power), center thickness (CT) to ensure adhesive thickness and accurate CT control for high-precision requirement.
+We utilize UV curing / cold bonding techniques on different glass materials in order to enable operators eliminating center deviation on upgraded centering station.
 For doublet and triplet diameters exceed one inch, 0.6 arc min to 0.8 arc min is our standard wedge control precision.

 Achromatic lenses are a combination of a positive low refractive index (corona crown ) and negative high refractive index (flint).
 Compared with monolithic singlet lens the doublet design can provide users with additional design freedom and further optimize the performance of the lens.
 Therefore, the advantages of achromatic lenses are more significant than those of single lenses with equal diameter and focal length.